saravanan10393/peertest/README.md

 #Contributions are welcome

-Task that need to be done
+Tasks that need to be done

 1. Better UX design
 2. Implement persional contacts list and remove open user call